 Recognition of employee performance is high on the list of employee needs for motivation.
 Many supervisors equate reward and recognition with monetary gifts.
 While employees appreciate money, they also appreciate praise, a verbal or written thank you, out-of-the-ordinary job content opportunities, and attention from their supervisor.

 - Write a thank you note that praises and thanks an employee for a specific contribution in as much detail as possible to reinforce and communicate to the employee the behaviors you want to continue to see.

 - Verbally praise and recognize an employee for a contribution.
-Visit the employee in his or her workspace.
+Visit the employee in their workspace.